RajatRjSharma/recipe-backend/readme.md

   (Install all required packages in python env) pip install -r requirements.txt

-  (Add .env with required envs from .env.example file)
+  (Add /.env with required envs from /.env.example file)

   (Please check output folder for email and coverage images)
   ```

 - ### Docker integration

-- Added Dockerfile for django project
+- Added Dockerfile for django project.
-- Docker compose for containerizing django project and redis for celery
+- Docker compose for containerizing django project, redis for celery, celery worker and beat for background task scheduling.

   ```
   (Build Docker Image)
   docker build -t recipe-api:v1.0.0

-  (Run Docker Image will also take env mentioned in .env.example file -e env value) docker run -d -p 8000:8000 --name recipe-api-v1.0.0 recipe-api:v1.0.0
+  (Run Docker Image will also take env mentioned in /.env.example file -e env value) docker run -d -p 8000:8000 --name recipe-api-v1.0.0 recipe-api:v1.0.0

-  (Recommended all in one step, will used config defined in docker-compose.yml file, also requires .env with all env mentioned in .env.example file) docker compose up (Windows) docker-compose up (Linux)
+  (Recommended all in one step, will used config defined in docker-compose.yml file, also requires /.env with all env mentioned in /.env.example file) docker compose up (Windows) docker-compose up (Linux)
   ```